RolandSaks/pipetest/README.md

 #### 6.4 Get new gists
 **Path:** `/getGists`<br>
 **Allowed methods:** GET<br>
 **Description:** Returns list of new gists for particular session.
-If session cookie is expired, or not present, then all gists ever fetched by the application will be in response.<br>
+If session cookie is expired, or not present, then all gists ever fetched by the application will be in the response.<br>

 ## 7. Provisioning in the AWS
 Application can be provisioned into the AWS cloud using AWS Cloudformation template located in `cloudformation/pipetest.yaml`. <br>